vmsteiner/silenttimer/README.md

 - Open a Terminal in the folder where you extracted the SDK Platform Tools in Step 3
 - Run the following command: ```.\adb install "Path\to\the\downloaded\silenttimer.apk"```
 - Success🎉🎉
+- Disconnect the watch from PC

+### **Clean-Up (if required)**
+- Disable "ADB debugging" from Step 2
+- Delete the .zip and the extracted folder from step 3

 ## **🚀 Development**